fluendo/fluster/README.md

 There is also a [generator script](scripts/gen_jct_vc.py) for the [conformance test suites](#test_suites) that you can use as a base to generate automatically new ones.

+### How can I use it to test regressions?

+We can easily use Fluster in a CI to test that our test suites for particular decoders are still working as good as they were before.
+There are two arguments to be used with the [run](#run) command that can help us achieve that.
+Both commands work only when running a single test suite:

+1. `-th/--threshold` sets the minimum number of tests that need to be success in order to consider the command not a failure.
+In case of failure, the exit code is 2.
+Please notice that even of some tests fail, the exit code will still be 0 as long as the threshold is met.

+2. `-tth/--time-threshold` sets the maximum amount of time for a test suite to run and be considered a success.
+The exit code 3 in case it takes longer and 0 otherwise.
+Please notice that even of some tests fail, the exit code will still be 0 as long as the time it takes is less than the threshold.

 ### How can I contribute?